aeobrien/PlantCare/README.md

 - **Plant Identification**: Identify plants from photos using AI
 - **Care Recommendations**: Get personalized care instructions based on your plant and home layout
 - **Intelligent Placement**: AI suggests optimal locations based on plant needs and available spaces
-- **Plant Q&A**: Ask questions about your plants and get expert advice
+- **Plant Q&A**: Multi-turn conversations with AI about your plants (up to 5 exchanges)
+- **Care Vibe Check**: AI reviews all plant care settings and suggests optimizations
+- **Health Check**:
+  - Automatic health analysis after care routines (for plants with photos)
+  - Force health check for all plants from Settings
+  - Feedback displayed during next care routine

 ### 📊 Organization & Tracking
 - **Multiple Sort Options**: